Broderick-Westrope/eventurely/README.md

 - [ ] view past events that I owned or was invited to.
 - [ ] create an account, becoming a registered user, without losing any of my event data.

+_NOTE: Guest functionality will be added at a later date._

 As a registered user, I want to...

 - [ ] log in to my account.